Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality

-Let us consider the simplest instance of the oracle problem solved by Grover algorithm $\left [18\right ]$ -- Grover's problem from now on.
+Let us consider the simplest instance of the oracle problem solved by Grover quantum search algorithm $\left [5\right ]$ -- Grover's problem from now on.
 Bob hides a ball in one of four drawers.
 Alice is to locate it by opening drawers.
-In technical jargon, opening drawer number $a$ amounts to \textit{querying the oracle} with the question: is the ball in drawer $a$ ?
+Opening drawer number $a$ amounts to querying the oracle with the question: is the ball in drawer $a$?
 The oracle computes the Kronecker function $\delta \left (b ,a\right )$, where $b$ is the number of the drawer with the ball, and of course gives back $1$ if $a =b$ and $0$ otherwise.
-As well known, the simplest instance of Grover algorithm always yields the solution of the problem -- locates the ball -- with just one oracle query, performed in a quantum superposition of all the possible drawer numbers.
+As well known, the four drawer instance of Grover algorithm always yields the solution of the problem -- locates the ball -- with just one oracle query, performed in a quantum superposition of the four possible drawer numbers.
 Since in the classical case it may be necessary to perform up to three queries, there is a \textit{quantum computational speedup}.

 The usual description of quantum algorithms is limited to Alice's problem-solving action.
 We extend it to Bob's action of setting the problem.